flynx/XMPGen/README.rst

   $ xmpgen --root=DCIM --input="preview (RAW)" --output=232ND700 --raw-extension=.NEF --traverse-dir-name=fav --no-search-output --no-search-input

 Complex Situations
 ------------------

 In some cases ``XMPGen`` needs to do some more work than is obvoius:

-* *There are multiple occurances of RAW files with the same name in a directory tree.*
+* *There are multiple occurrences of RAW files with the same name in a directory tree.*

   Here, we will determine which is the target by closeness to the preview